refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ### createMany

 This method allows us to create multiple items in a resource.
-Implementation of this method is optional.
-If you don't implement it, refine will use [`create`](#create) method to handle multiple requests.
+This method is optional, and refine will use the [`create`](#create-) method to handle multiple requests if you don't implement it.

 **refine** will consume this `createMany` method using the [`useCreateMany`][use-create-many] data hook.